-Welcome to The Dispatch, a new monthly column where we’ll share our findings on recipes, markets, products and ingredients from Dubai and Tucson.
+Welcome to The Dispatch, a new monthly column where we’ll share our findings on recipes, markets, products, ingredients and more from Dubai and Tucson.
+Our first dispatch covers a much loved seasonal farmers market in Dubai that’s more than a decade old.

 On a late Saturday morning in mid December, I stood ‘haggling’ with the sabziwala or the vegetable vendor over some greens.
 I was at a farmers market in Dubai and the sun was just getting hotter.
 December is still not as cold as one would imagine it to be in the Northern Hemisphere.
 It’s not too difficult to imagine haggling when you are shopping at your local weekly bazaar in India but certainly not common in the sanitised supermarket produce aisles in Dubai.